 And here's something else: This protocol is safe.
 Compare that to the steroids and other immune-suppressing drugs that are the traditional first-line treatment for autoimmune conditions.
 I understand that sometimes these drugs are necessary.
 But many of my patients don't need them at all — and many others are able to greatly reduce their dosages.

-So if you have an autoimmune problem, and your doctors tell you that the only treatment is medication, don't believe them.
-Instead, try healing your body the natural way: through food.
-There's no downside — and there's an excellent chance that, like Merris, you'll get your life back.
+So if you have an autoimmune problem, try healing your body the natural way: through food.
+There's an excellent chance that, like Merris, you'll get your life back.